ljw1004/csharpspec/csharp/statements.md

     ;
 ```

 The expression of a `lock` statement must denote a value of a type known to be a *reference_type*.
-No implicit boxing conversion (§6.1.7) is ever performed for the expression of a `lock` statement, and thus it is a compile-time error for the expression to denote a value of a *value_type*.
+No implicit boxing conversion ([Boxing conversions](conversions.md#boxing-conversions)) is ever performed for the expression of a `lock` statement, and thus it is a compile-time error for the expression to denote a value of a *value_type*.

 A `lock` statement of the form
 ```csharp